Bwisagu

 Bwisagu is one of the most popular seasonal festivals of the Bodos of Assam.
+This Bwisagu festival is observed at the beginning of the first month of the Boro year, around mid-April.

+Etymology

 The Bodos call this popular festival "Bwisagu", which means the start of the new year.
-Bwisagu is a Boro word which originated from the word "Bwisa" that means "year" or "age" and "Agu" that means "starting" or "start" [1].
-This Bwisagu festival is observed at the beginning of the first month of the Boro year, around mid-April.
+Bwisagu is a Boro word which originated from the word "Bwisa" that means "year" or "age" and "Agu" that means "starting" or "start".

+Celebration

 Characteristics

 The characteristics of the Bwisagu festivals can be classified as follows: